ivandustin/cntr/transcriptions/README.txt

   '   incorporation               27  apostrophe
   `   allusion                    60  grave accent

+It should be noted that scribal corrections sometimes involve more than one verse and can result in duplicate verse numbers as the order of the corrections is maintained.
-For more information on how these codes are applied, see the CNTR Technical Reference.
+For more information on how these codes are applied, see the CNTR Technical Reference document.